eruido/eRuidoCloudTools/README.md

 # eRuido IOT CloudTools
-Friendly Cloud scripts  to sincronize your eRuido Noise Station to cloud services
+Friendly Devops Cloud scripts  to sincronize your eRuido Noise Station to cloud services

 This scripts are written for you to: